JanNeuendorf/lorevault/README.md

 content = "This file was written by {{author}}." ignore_variables=false # This is the default.
 If true, the text is protected.
 ```
 They can not be used inside hashes, tags or types.

 If the config file is read from a git-repo, the variables
 `SELF_REPO` and `SELF_COMMIT` are set automatically.
 This allows references to files from the same commit.
+If it is a local file, `SELF_PARENT` is set.

 ### CLI